 Please note the comments by Dr. Drazen concerning a possible liver transplant.
-Sachatello’s Liver-Brain-Theory makes the heretical proposal that a liver replacement may very well arrest the progression of the muscle wasting diagnostic of ALS.
+The author of the Liver-Brain-Theory proposed that a liver transplant may very well arrest or prevent the progression of the muscle wasting associated with ALS more than 18 months prior to attempting to publish this theory.
 This concept was a logical conclusion of the unproved premise that hepatic generated neurotoxins were the proximate cause of most types of neurodegenerative diseases.

 The author was initially dismayed to see this rejection letter.
-On re-reading it however, he was pleased that Dr. Drazen’s note confirmed his research findings: the NEJM had never published any theory attempting to explain the cause of any type of neurodegenerative disease in the preceding one hundred years or more.
+On re-reading it however, he was pleased that Dr. Drazen’s note confirmed his research findings: the NEJM had never published a single theory or hypothesis attempting to account for the cause of any type of neurodegenerative disease in the preceding one hundred years or more.